 - Teething.
 Your baby’s first teeth can be painful, and it is not uncommon for symptoms to cause night waking.

 - Milestone developments.
 When your little one is working on learning a new skill, such as crawling or sitting up, they may find it more challenging to wind down for sleep at night.

 - Sleep environment.
-Your little one needs a dark room with no distractions to develop healthy sleep habits.
+Your little one needs a dark room without distractions to develop healthy sleep habits.
 In addition, it is essential to consider the bedroom’s temperature and ensure your baby is comfortably dressed for sleep.

 - Sleep regressions.
 Regressions can impact your baby’s behavior and commonly occur at around four months, 6-8 months, 10 months, and occasionally at 12 months.
 They usually last 1-4 weeks.